imjohnwills/Whamscooter-Sally/README.md

 ![alt text](http://www.washburn.com/products/electric/images/PXS10FRDLXWB.jpg "Logo Title Text 1")

+### About Us

+Whamscooter Sally was founded very early 2017 as a group of three: Landon Argebrite [Former Spyder Blue] (lead guitar, vocals), John Wills (rhythm guitar, vocals), and CJ Schneider (Drums, vocals) and didn't our full group until early summer 2017 with the addition of Rachel Chiles (piano, backup vocals), Thomas Lanning (bass) and Mackenzie Ross (Acoustic Guitar).

+Thank you for looking at our page!

 ### Meet the Band

-Landon
+Landon Argabrite

 John, a younger me would have had a bio very similar

-Thomas (T-Time)
+Thomas Lanning (T-Time)
+"When life's got you down, come join T-Time"

-T-Time is the life of the party, always looking for a good fun time.
+T-Time is the life of the party, always looking for a good, fun time.
 He started playing guitar at age 8.
 Then picked up bass guitar when he was 17.
 Music is in his heart and soul.
-He will make you not only enjoy the music, but feel it too"
+He will make you not only enjoy the music, but feel it in your dickle.

 ![alt text](https://scontent-ord1-1.xx.fbcdn.net/v/t34.0-12/18425998_1315044631884577_756496753_n.jpg?oh=bf2338348213bc93d1a82a4e92525ce6&oe=5914B084)

-CJ (The Jammer)
+CJ Schneider (The Jammer)
-no man left behind
+"no man left behind"

 Some men just want to watch the world burn.
 Some of them want to hit it with sticks.
-I am both of those men "I just picked these things up 2 seconds so get off my dick
+CJ is both of those men.
+He just picked the drum kit up 2 seconds so he has requested everyone, "get off [his] dick."

 ![alt text](https://scontent-ord1-1.xx.fbcdn.net/v/t34.0-12/18424693_10213075410744900_995573048_n.jpg?oh=337967d5d02b4f73e10be669cfa3cc01&oe=5914DD24)

-Rachel
+Rachel Chiles

 Rachel has been playing piano and singing since she was 11 years old.
 She's always looking for new opportunities to perform and better her skills.
 She's been involved in community musical theatre, sang backup vocals for Ben Folds, and toured for a few years in Tiffin University's rock/funk fusion band DFX.
 She's very glad to have found a home within Whamscooter Sally!